Attention-based multi-task learning for speech-enhancement and speaker-identification in multi-speaker dialogue scenario

-Inspired by the transformer model structure, this study proposes a novel system called attention-based MTL (ATM) to extract the shared information between SE and SI and to improve their performance.
-The system outputs are SE and SI, while the input is noisy speech in the frequency domain.
-In addition, an attention-based network (AttNet) is used to integrate both speech and speaker cues between SE and SI models to extract robust acoustic features.
-For ATM, two DL-based models are created: the first LSTM enhances the input noisy spectra, while the second DNN is used for classifying the speaker identity and extracting the attention weight from the major task, that is, SE.
-The objective evaluations on the Taiwan Mandarin hearing in noise test (TMHINT) corpus \cite{huang2005development} showed that the proposed ATM can improve not only the quality and intelligibility of distorted utterances but also the accuracy of speaker identity classification in the test set.
+Inspired by the transformer model structure, this study proposes a novel system, namely the attention-based MTL (ATM), to extract the shared information between SE and SI to attain improved performance for individual tasks.
+The outputs of the ATM system are enhanced speech and identification results, and the input is noisy speech signals.
+In addition, an attention-based network (AttNet) is used to integrate both speech and speaker cues between SE and SI models to extract robust features.
+The ATM consists of three DL-based models: the first LSTM enhances the noisy input and the other two DNNs are used to identify the speaker identity and extract the attention weights.
+We tested the proposed system on the Taiwan Mandarin hearing in noise test (TMHINT) sentences \cite{huang2005development}.
+The experimental results show that the proposed ATM can not only enhance the quality and intelligibility of noisy speech but also the improve SI accuracy.

 The remainder of this paper is organized as follows.
 Section \ref{sec:relwork} reviews the related work, including LSTM-based SE and DNN-based SI.
 Section \ref{sec:atm} introduces the proposed ATM architecture.
-Experiments and the respective analyses are given in Section \ref{sec:exp}.
-Finally, Section \ref{sec:concl} presents the conclusions and future research directions.
+Experimental results and analyses are provided in Section \ref{sec:exp}.
+Finally, Section \ref{sec:concl} presents the conclusions and directions for future research.